ItsXrgon/multi-unit-converter/README.md

 muc.setUnitLength("km"); // Now the unit of the length we convert to is meter (m) not kilemeter (km) const inputText = 'The car traveled 50 miles and used 5 gallons of gas.';
 const outputText = muc.convertText(inputText);
-console.log(outputText); // Output: 'The car traveled 80.47 km and used 18.93 l of gas.
+console.log(outputText); // Output: 'The car traveled 80.47 km and used 0.019 m³ of gas.'
 ```

 In this example, we copy the same process as example 1 but this time we switches the default length unit to meter, which should return the string 'The car traveled 80.47 kilometers and used 18.93 liters of gas.'.